eightyfive/fetch-run/README.md

 # `fetch-run`

-## What?

-`fetch-run` is a small utility `class` that helps you deal with common use cases of targeting API endpoints.
+`fetch-run` is a small utility `class` that helps you deal with common use cases regarding targeting API endpoints.

 Namely: